Boolean-Operator/Expense-Manager/README.md

 #Expensify Applicaion
-- An expense tracking and presentation application
+- An expense management and presentation application
-- This version is being refactored to a working Redux with Firebase application
+- This application is a working React/Redux application with data persistance on firebase.
-- There is no CSS, yet.

 ## Overview
-- Node, Bable, Webpack and React
+- Node, Bable, Webpack and React with Redux
 - Firebase database
 - Hosted on Heroku free tier so spin up may take a few second longer.
 - Link: [Expense Management Applicaion](https://ancient-sands-69643.herokuapp.com/)

-## Future Versions and Updates
+## Features to Added
-- Add Authentication
+- Firebase Authentication
-- Add Styling with CSS
+- Styling

-## Notes / reminders
+## Notes / Reminders
 - Reducers
   - Are pure functions
   - Never change state or action

 - Action Generators
   - Are functions that return action objects

-  - remote title update